 All U.S. businesses are required to display current federal and state labor law posters in a conspicuous area visible to all workers.
 Federal and state labor law is constantly changing, and your posters must reflect the most recent changes at all times.

 For a service that automatically creates and ships both federal and state compliance posters for a one-time fee, see QuickBooks Poster Compliance Service.

 Protect Your Business From Non-Compliance Claims

 Compliance requirements can be complex, and business owners may not always be fully educated about the latest rules and regulations.
+Nonprofits in particular are held to high standards by the government.
 If you’re concerned about your company’s compliance status, consider hiring a human resources expert to protect your business’ legal and financial standing.
 After all, when it comes to non-compliance issues, ignorance of the law is no defense.